This article was updated on September 19th, 2023

 Sebaceous cysts may form when the sebaceous gland becomes blocked and then clogged.
 If left blocked for a period of time, the material in the gland cannot exit the duct and may form into a cyst on top of the skin.

 What Do They Look Like?
 [With Pictures]

 When you notice a new lump or bump on your dog, the first thing to do is to make an appointment with their veterinarian.
 However, in the meantime, there are some characteristics you can look for to try to determine if the lump your dog has is, in fact, a sebaceous cyst.

 Upon inspection, a sebaceous cyst will be small, attached to the skin, and typically the same color as the skin or whitish pink.
-You may notice a sebaceous cyst for the first time when your dog is licking it or scratching at it.
+You may notice it for the first time when your dog is licking it or scratching at it.
 Sebaceous cysts can irritate dogs, and you may find wet hair or discoloration in the area.

-This picture is a close-up of a sebaceous cyst on a dog.
-In this picture, the cyst is the same color as the dog’s skin and blends in with the hair, which may make it difficult to find.
+This picture is a close-up of a sebaceous cyst on a dog: the cyst is the same color as the dog’s skin and blends in with the hair, which may make it difficult to find.

 The sebaceous cyst on the following picture appears as a raised, dark pink or purple lesion that is dry and flaky.

 They can also look pink.
 The cyst below looks like a pink, pearly bump that is raised and ovoid shape.